 DESPEDIDA is an Aguinaldo Fajardeño, which was part of my musical surroundings at a very young age.
 My grandfather, father, and uncle were all troubadours.
 Jibaro music seeps into my music.

-KEREPAKUPAI VENA’ is the indigenous name of Salto Angel.
+KEREPAKUPAI VENA’ is the original name of Salto Angel.
 I wanted to finish the recording with mother earth talking to us.
 Here is the landscape of Kerepakupai Vena’.
 Despedida fades into Kerepakupai Vena’ leaving city dwellers behind.
-The main actors in this piece are the Waterfall, Forest and the creatures that live in it.
+The main actors in this piece are the Waterfall, Forest, and the creatures that live in it.
 That low sound you hear is the heart of the dragon that has fallen in the middle of the forest and is slowly dying.
 Those are his final breaths.
 On top of the waterfall is the Arch Angel Gabriel playing his horn in triumph over good and evil.
 At the end is the Shaman singing the song for the Cascade or Waterfall (Canto de Cascada).

 We have been making music for about thirty-one years.
 My first band, Papo Vázquez Bomba Jazz, was created in 1984 in Puerto Rico.
 My second band recorded on Breakout (1991), I guess I was still using the Bomba Jazz name for that Band.
 The first time I used the name Pirates Troubadours was on my second and third CDs titled At the Point Vol.1 & 2 (1999).
 Then came Carnival in San Juan (2002), From The Badlands (2005) and the Grammy Nominated CD Marooned/Aislado (2007), followed by Oasis (2012).
 As you can see, the bands run the gamut, from small band Afro-Caribbean Jazz Groups to my Mighty Pirate Afro Puerto Rican Jazz 17-piece Orchestra and Dance Band.
 What’s not on the list is my Oasis Project, created in 2010, which earned me an NEA Latino Master Award.

-There’s also my suite Sube El Rio/ River Rising, which was commissioned by the Bronx River Arts Center never recorded.
+There’s also my suite Sube El Rio/ River Rising, which was commissioned by the Bronx River Arts Center, never recorded.
 Music commissioned by Jazz at Lincoln Center, my commissioned piece for the Afro-Latin Jazz Orchestra – Cimarrón.
 Also, commissions from the Arts Ensemble Chamber Orchestra.
 The work is part of the evolution of the Mighty Pirates Troubadours.